Toa Payoh Stadium

 Toa Payoh Stadium was a multi-purpose stadium in Toa Payoh, Singapore.
 It was used mostly for football matches and was the home stadium of Balestier Khalsa.
 The stadium held 3,800 people.
 It was taken over by the then Singapore Sports Council on 30 November 1973, and opened to the public on 1 March 1974.

-History
+History and redevelopment

-The stadium was closed and demolished in August 2024, with the general vicinity being redeveloped as part of the Toa Payoh Integrated Development, with facilities such as a library, a much larger stadium, polyclinic and swimming complex by 2030.
+The stadium was closed and demolished in August 2024, with the general vicinity being redeveloped as part of the Toa Payoh Integrated Development (TPID), with facilities such as a library, a much larger stadium, polyclinic and swimming complex by 2030.

 Facility

 The stadium had a total seating capacity of 3,964 people.
 The stadium consists of a soccer field, an 8-lane running track and a fitness corner.